iOS 15 is Inspired by the Pandemic, But That’s Not A Bad Thing

 With the negligible barriers between home and work, iOS 15 comes with new Focus modes – Work, Fitness, Reading, etc. So whenever you are in the zone reading a book, you will not be disturbed.
 You can select the people who can contact you during these hours, as well as the apps that can notify you.
 To take this one step further, you can configure home screens for each focus mode, so your weekends are Slack freeeee!
 If someone who is not on your “allowed” list of contacts messages you, they will be able to see that your notifications are off because you are focusing.
 It reminds me of instant messaging days from high school, but I will take all the little lines I can draw between me and the internet.

 Apple’s Wallet app has always been a great place to store all your cards, and now you can use that to add your driving license or state ID, provided your state opts for this.
 This year, a number of schools are also opting in to using iPhones as keys on campus for students, eliminating the need for physical cards that one can forget or misplace quite often.
+For schools that use iPads will likely have an MDM tool for managing their devices.
+Apple School Manager is a simple, web-based News portal for IT administrators that works with third-party MDM providers so schools can buy books and apps, assign them to students, and install and update that content wirelessly.

 iOS’s Health app has always been decent, but having gone through a pandemic, has made it even better.
 The Health app now comes with sections for your vaccine certificates, lab results in a way anyone can understand, and more.
 You can also share this data with your doctor so that they have a much bigger picture of your health.